-The proposal is a development is for an agricultural livestock building to be used to house cattle the proposed building will be an extension to an existing livestock building, however this will not result in an increase to stock numbers.
-The proposal will be sited on land at Lynwood, Churchstoke.
+The proposal is a development for an agricultural livestock building to be used to house cattle.
+The proposed building will be a replacement livestock building that will replace poor quality open buildings on the farm that are currently used to store cattle, the proposed building will not result in an increase to stock numbers.
+The proposal will be sited on land at Dolobran Hall, Pontrobert.

-The application site sits within the existing farmyard and will be an extension to an existing livestock building.
+The application site sits within the existing farmyard with similar buildings to the East, South and West.

-The proposed building will be single storey with concrete panels and yorkshire boarding sides with a box profile sheeting roof as per the existing buildings at Lynwood.
-The proposed building will measure 54.9m by 18.9m.
+The proposed building will be single storey with concrete panels and Yorkshire boarding sides with a box profile sheeting roof as per the existing buildings at Dolobran Hall.
+The proposed building will measure 67m by 33.5m.